jreisinger/docs/data/notes/go/io.md

 }
 ```

-Read from STDIN or files:
+Read from STDIN or files (dup2.go):

 ```
 // Dup2 prints the count and text of lines that appear more than once